Gen. Clark to Newsmax: 7-10 Day Window for Iran Decision, Readiness Up

 Clark said he believed there is a limited time frame in which a decision on action would have to be made.

-"So there’s probably we’ve got a window of say, 7 to 10 days from now in which this decision has to be made or not made," he said.
+"So there's probably, we've got a window of say, seven to 10 days from now in which this decision has to be made or not made," he said.

 Turning to Europe's potential role, Clark said some European nations may favor the removal of Iran's current government, but remain uncertain about what could follow.